alekscodes/alekscodes/README.md

 - 👋 Hi, I’m Alex Kimeu
-- 👀 I’m interested in ...
+- 👀 I’m in love with JavaScript.
+It's !mutual.
 - 🌱 I’m currently learning & building stuff for mobile & the web.
 - 📫 Let's see how this journey goes.